"For the wrath of God is revealed from Heaven against all

 having accurate knowledge, he has nothing else to bring forward but

-the "linked sweetness" of these absurdities, and then says, that this
+the "linked sweetness" of these absurdities, and then says,

 utterly ludicrous trifling is to be held for true.